silvioangels/tap_pipefy/README.md

 - Extracts the following resources from Pipefy
   - [Members](https://pipefy.docs.apiary.io/#reference/0/show-organization): These are the users of the Pipefy application that are members of the organization.
   - [Pipes](http://docs.pipefypipe.apiary.io/#reference/0/list-pipes): This includes all the pipe phases and their fields (if any).
-  - [Cards](https://pipefypipe.docs.apiary.io/#reference/0/list-cards): This includes all cards and their nested objects (assignees, comments, fields, labels, and phases history).
+  - [Cards](https://pipefypipe.docs.apiary.io/#reference/0/list-cards): This includes all cards and their nested objects (assignees, comments, labels, and phases history).
+Custom card fields and `start_form_fields` are added as columns to the `cards` table.
   - [Tables](http://docs.pipefydatabase.apiary.io/#reference/0/list-tables): This includes all tables, their fields, and the associated table records.
 - Outputs the schema for each resource.
 The tap will dynamically generate a schema for each of the tables.
 The `stream` name of each table is `table_<table id>` where `<table id>` is the unique table identifier assigned by Pipefy.

     Although this ID is not needed as an input to the tap, you can find it in the Pipefy user interface by going to the table object and extracting the ID from the URL.
 For example, the `table_id` is `g3TOB3hc` in the following URL [https://app.pipefy.com/database_v2/tables/**g3TOB3hc**-test-table-2](https://app.pipefy.com/database_v2/tables/g3TOB3hc-test-table-2)
 - Sync all objects (full replication, incremental sync is not supported)

 ## Quick start

 1. Install

 This tap requires Python 3.
-It is recommended that you run it inside it's own virtualenv.
+It is recommended that you run it inside it's own virtual environment.

     ```bash
-    > virtualenv -p python3 tap-pipefy
+    > python -m venv tap-pipefy
     > ./tap-pipefy/pip install tap-pipefy
     ```